Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

 - Failing to change dirty engine oil will accelerate the deterioration of gaskets and seals and the wearing of pistons, piston rings, cylinders, and bearings.
 This results in higher oil consumption.

 - Operating the engine with ignition timing problems may lead to excessive oil consumption as well.
-If the cylinders and valves are not synchronized, vacuum may pull engine oil through the valve stems and guides into the combustion chamber.
+If the cylinders and valves are not synchronized, the vacuum may pull engine oil through the valve stems and guides into the combustion chamber.

 Preventing these problems from occurring or fixing them when they appear helps you control engine oil consumption and more serious problems in the future.